BrilliantPlugins/field-helper-for-gravity-forms/readme.md

 1. Install and activate this plugin.
 2. Create friendly field names on the form settings page: ![Form Settings Page](img/plugin-settings.png)
 3. Use the API endpoint `https://your-site.com/wp-json/gf/v2/entries/friendly/` to retrieve entries.
 To retrieve a specific entry, add the entry ID to the end of the URL (e.g., `https://your-site.com/wp-json/gf/v2/entries/friendly/2`).
-    - Optional: if you want to merge all the named fields into a single JSON object, add the URL parameter `merge_fields=true`.